antaresproject/docs/docs/modules-development/views.md

 </ul>
 ```

-To create new view within module you have to declare the place in service provider:
+To create a new view within a module you have to declare the place in service provider:

 ```php
 $path  = __DIR__ . '/../';
 $this->addViewComponent('antares/foo', 'antares/foo', "{$path}/resources/views/foo");
 ```

-First argument is the name of package, second is the namespace and last is the location of view.
+First argument is the name of package, second is the namespace and last is the location of the view.

-Please note that method `addViewComponent()` is declared in `Antares\Foundation\Support\Providers\ModuleServiceProvider`, so your service provider must inherit after this class.
+Please note that the method `addViewComponent()` is declared in `Antares\Foundation\Support\Providers\ModuleServiceProvider`, so your service provider must inherit this class.

 ```twig
 {% extends "antares/foundation::layouts.antares.index" %}